timothypratley/power-turtle/resources/public/lessons/en/advanced/9-conj3.md

 Not sure what I am doing, Love Mum

-* This is what you get when you typo a function call.
+* This is the error message you get when you typo a function call
-* To contrast, this is what an error looks like in ELM

----

-    -- NAMING ERROR -----------------

-    Cannot find variable `List.nap`

-        div [] (List.nap viewUser users)
-                ^^^^^^^^

-    `List` does not expose `nap`.
-Maybe you want one of the following?

-        List.map
-        List.any
-        List.map2
-        List.map3

-???

-* This message has a category; it is a naming error.
-* It specifies the variable it could not find.
-  - very helpful for typoes and data shape mistakes
-* It shows me the line and indicates exactly where the error is.
-  - that's the part I find most helpful
-* The message is neatly formatted with plenty of whitespace.
-* It even goes the extra mile to give some helpful suggestions.
-* I make a lot of mistakes every day.
-* As a heavy Clojure user I would benefit far more than my Mum would from this style of error reporting.
-* Good error messages are good for beginners
+  - we can reach a larger audience if we can find a way to improve this
-  - and good error messages are helpful to everybody
+  - good error messages are helpful to everybody, not just beginners

 ---